-The Access Scheme concept has been developed through a significant process of consultation that has included the Devizes Constituency MP (Claire Perry), Farmers, the Rural Crime Team of Wiltshire Constabulary, the National Farmers Union, Wiltshire Council, the Director of the Wiltshire Museum, the CEO of VisitWiltshire.
+At it’s core the Initiative represents a greatly simplified evolutionary step for the Crop Circle Access Pass Scheme that operated specifically in Wiltshire, UK the previous years , which has been developed through a significant process of consultation that has included the Devizes Constituency MP (Claire Perry), Farmers, the Rural Crime Team of Wiltshire Constabulary, the National Farmers Union, Wiltshire Council, the Director of the Wiltshire Museum, the CEO of VisitWiltshire.
 We have also consulted widely within the crop circle comunity – researchers, cropcircle tourleaders and conderence organizers and anual visitors – in this effort to bring about positive and lasting change.

 All money from Access Donation Passes will go directly to the affected farmers.
 This will be managed by the Farmers Crop Circle Reimbursement Fund.

 People come to Wiltshire from all corners of the world each summer, arriving with a simple set of burning questions.
 Where do these crop circles come from?
 Are they ‘real’?

 Can I visit circle a circle?
 And if so, is there a code of conduct to follow?